cgwire/kitsu/docs/getting-started-production/README.md

 ## Add the Frameranges

 At this stage of the production, the animatic should be done.
-Meaning you have the length (**framerange In** and **framerange Out**) for each shot.
-You can add this information on the spreadsheet.
-This way, you are sure that all the frames a calculated and none are missing, or over computed.
+Meaning you have the length (**frame range In** and **frame range Out**) for each shot.
+You can add this information to the spreadsheet.
+This way, you are sure that all the frames a calculated, and none are missing, or over computed.

 You may also be able to add a camera as an asset!